1930s Modernist Table Lamp

 Manufacturer: To be appraised.

-Made in the style of lamps created by Jean-Boris Lacroix.
-He designed many lamps which were nickel-plated and had frosted glass, such as so many designers did at that time.
+This 1930s modernist table lamp was made in the style of lamps created by Jean-Boris Lacroix.
+He designed many nickel-plated or chrome lamps with frosted glass, such as several designers did at that time.
 This lamp is rewired, but the switch and plug are original.
 No marks on the switch, plug: VFC – 250 volt, 6A.

 Jean-Boris Lacroix (1902–1984) was a French art deco architect and designer.